 Gene cloning is the act of making copies, or clones, of a single gene.
 Once a gene is identified, clones can be used in many areas of biomedical and industrial research.
 Genetic engineering is the process of cloning genes into new organisms or altering the DNA sequence to change the protein product.
 Genetic engineering depends on our ability to perform certain essential procedures.

 A common use for gene cloning is the development of genetically modified crops in agriculture.
-Foreign genes with a desired trait might be inserted into a particular crop to achieve the desired result.
+Foreign genes with the desired trait might be inserted into a particular crop to achieve the desired result.

 Gene cloning is also an important part of stem cell research.
 Stem cells can turn into any type of cell, meaning that researchers can use them to grow necessary tissues or organs.